Poona Community Enhancement & Infrastructure Planning

 • The inaccurate facts around inclines were debunked (ramp steepness 1:8 (the standard incline for boat ramps), a turnaround area relatively flat at just 1:20 and an incline to the carpark 1:10).
 Overall, nothing unusual.

-• Good suggestions were put forward at the workshop having regard to the median age of Poona residents.
+• Good suggestions from the community were put forward at the workshop having regard to the median age of Poona residents.
 FCRC set a formal consultation period with final submissions due by 31 March 2020.

 • The final Feasibilty Study included an added section rejecting any prospect of a ramp on Poona Point.
 See Appendix 'J' of the Feasibility Study